-Horror Movies US States Are Most Obsessed With: The Results Are Scary!
+Horror Movies US States Are Obsessed With: The Results Are Scary!

 Halloween is my favorite holiday.
 Nothing beats grabbing a bowl of popcorn, dimming the lights, and settling in for a frightening film.
 But I’m often stumped by which scary movie to watch.
 I’ve always wondered what spooky flicks other people in my neighborhood are enjoying during the season.